Xinjiang clique

-The Xinjiang clique was a military clique that ruled Xinjiang during China's warlord era.
+The Xinjiang clique or Sinkiang clique was a military clique that ruled Xinjiang during China's warlord era.
 Unlike other cliques, its leaders were from outside the province.

 History

 During the Xinhai Revolution in 1911, the Qing governor fled from Dihua (Ürümqi).
 A band of Yunnanese led by Yang Zengxin quelled the rebellion and established himself as the provincial leader.
 President Yuan Shikai recognized Yang as governor.
 Yang was one of the few who supported Yuan's attempt to become emperor.
 During the National Protection War, he purged officers who sympathized with the Yunnan clique's leader Cai E. After Yuan's death, he recognized whichever government ruled in Beijing and maintained an isolationist and neutrality policy which kept Xinjiang away from the upheavals experienced in the rest of China.

 Ma Fuxing and Ma Shaowu, both of them Hui Chinese, were members of the clique.
 They held military and political positions under Yang.

 Yang held absolute power in the region and kept the keys to the radio station on him at all times.
 He read every message himself and got rid of any which he didn't like.

 Yang's future deputy, Fan Yaonan, had been studying in Japan when he was appointed as military attache of Xinjiang by Li Yuanhong.
 Fan heavily disliked Yang's government policy of keeping the people ignorant and tried to bring in more progressive ideas to the region.
 Li Yuanhong hoped that Fan would eventually kill Yang and replace him as governor of Xinjiang.
 Aspiring for higher positions, Fan sped up the process and on July 7, 1928, days after Yang recognized the Nationalist (KMT) government in Nanjing, Fan shot Yang dead during a banquet at the Xinjiang Academy of Politics and Law.
 Also present at the banquet were Chinese officials along with the Soviet consul-general and his wife.
 The consul-general and his wife were able to escape.